osmandapp/web/main/docs/user/navigation/routing/thirdparty-routing.md

 :::note

-BRouter routing doesn't exist for iOS version.
+Third-party routing is availible only for Android version of the OsmAnd app.

 :::